tucaz/PayPal-NET-SDK/README.md

    *   Note: NuGet 2.2 requires .NET Framework 4.0

-The PayPal PaymantSDK for .NET
+The PayPal PaymentSDK for .NET
 ----------------------------